allwefantasy/byzer-llm/README.md

 Here we provide two functions:

 1. compute_date_range: compute the date range based on the count and unit
-2. compute_now: compute the current date
+2. compute_now: get the current date

-We will use the model to call these tools according the user's quesion.
+We will use the model to call these tools according to the user's question.

 ```python
 t = llm.chat_oai([{